 AWARNING Incorrect service or replacement of parts can result in severe personal injury or death, and/or equipment damage.
-Service personnel must be trained and experienced to perform electrical and mechanical service.
-Read and follow Important Safety Instructions, on pages iii and iv.
+Service personnel must be qualified to perform electrical and mechanical service.
+Read and follow Safety Precautions, on pages iii and iv.